 If you use a Mac or have an iPhone, chances are you’re familiar with the Safari web browser.
-The fact that it’s pre-installed as the default browser for Apple product users definitely gives it an early advantage, but Firefox has its own set of useful features that make it an attractive alternative.
-Here we’ll explore the main differences between our browser and Safari in terms of privacy, utility, and portability between devices.
+The fact that it’s pre-installed as the default browser for Apple product users definitely gives it an early advantage, but Firefox has its own set of useful features that make it an attractive alternative and can now be set as your default browser on your Mac and iPhone.
+Here we’ll explore the main differences between our browser and Safari in terms of privacy, utility and portability between devices.

 Viața privată a devenit un subiect fierbinte pentru companiile de tehnică pe măsură ce își dau seama că tot mai mulți oameni se simt vulnerabili în fața unor amenințări precum încălcările securității datelor, elementele de urmărire din reclame și hackeri.
 Dar când vine vorba de uneltele reale pe care le folosesc pentru a naviga pe web, e numai vorba de ele sau chiar iau măsuri pentru a vă menține datele în siguranță?